codersonet/SyncShelf/README.md

    ```bash
    git checkout -b feature/YourFeature
    ```
-3. Make your changes and commit them.
+3. Make your changes and commit them. (do not forget to add comments)
 4. Push to your fork and create a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](https://) file for more details.
+See the [LICENSE](https://github.com/codersonet/SyncShelf/blob/main/LICENSE) file for more details.

 ## Contact
 For inquiries, please reach out to:
 - **Email**: [sonetspprt@syncshelf.in](sonetspprt@gmail.com)
 - **GitHub**: [Coder Sonet](https://github.com/codersonet)

----

-Feel free to customize this documentation according to your project's specific details, and add any additional sections that you think are necessary!
-If you need help with any specific parts, let me know!
+# Thank You